 #21.
 Could not Write You Maybe Over Quota: Bad File Descriptor Error

 The main reason for this error is the bandwidth consumption of your web hosting account.
 The solution is to upgrade your web hosting plan.

 Most of the WordPress users aren’t aware of the RSS feeds and how to use it.
 You can see an error on the RSS feeds of your WordPress blog.

 To fix this, you have to check the coding files of your WordPress themes.
 It either happens because of the wrong PHP starting or ending tags.

 In the previous WordPress version, you may have seen an error when any scheduled post didn’t get published at the time.

-There are many people who keep their presence by scheduling the posts.
+Many people keep their presence by scheduling the posts.
 But any of you get this error, you should know how to fix it.

 I Hope Now You Got An Idea About The Common WordPress Errors And Their Solutions

-It’s really overwhelming when you try to build an amazing WordPress blog and such type of errors keep coming again and again.
+It’s really overwhelming when you try to build a fantastic WordPress blog, and such type of errors keep coming again and again.

 Well, it’s the part of your blogging journey.
 Most of the people hire any technical person who takes care of everything